 Terms and Conditions

 2) Out of hours.
 All out of hours emergency telephone calls to Station Bridge Veterinary Surgery will be answered as quickly as possible.
 Out of hours fees will apply to animals seen outside of the surgery opening times.
+We have out of hours support with Vets Now who provide emergency services for our clients, they are located at: Vets Now Peterborough, Pengelly & Mizen, 89 - 93 Park Road, Peterborough, Cambridgeshire, PE1 2TR.

 3) Estimates.
 The practice can provide written estimates of probable costs for procedures and treatments.
 It is important to consider that treatments and procedures may not follow a conventional course and therefore an estimate may only be approximate.
 However, we will do our best to keep clients fully informed of costs during the course of treatment and will do so if the expected fee is to be more than 20% greater than the original estimate.
-In the case of routine procedures we will give quotations.
+In the case of some routine procedures we will give quotations.
 Some additional fees may be added to quotations for additional services and goods provided in unforeseen circumstances.

 4) Payment.
 All transactions (a transaction is defined as the transfer or sale of goods, services, treatments and fees from the practice to the client) are to be paid for immediately.
 The practice accepts cash, credit and debit cards and payment in advance.
 Payments by non chip-and-pin cards will not be accepted.
 In cases where a patient is admitted for disease investigation, surgery and/or treatment, payment is due at the end of the investigation/treatment.